 Questions regarding functionalities

 How often is the virus definition list updated?

-If this is a few times a day, week, or month, then this says something about how up-to-date the antivirus software is, but also about the level of protection.
-In general, you can say that the more up-to-date a list is, the safer you are as a user.
+If this is a few times a day, week, or month, then this says something about how up-to-date the antivirus software is, and also about the level of protection.
+In general, you can say that the more up-to-date a list is, the safer your business will be.

 How much impact does the virus scanner have on the use of your office environment?

 If with every email you have to wait 20 seconds before the email opens, this can have an impact on the efficiency of your business processes.
-Often, antivirus software is free to use and test for a short period of time.
+Often, antivirus software is free to use and test for a short period.
 This could help you test which software best suits your company's needs.

 This is an important question, because specific software may only work for part of your organisation.
-So, check carefully whether software works on all your equipment and devices.
-Think of the combination of macOS, Microsoft Windows, Linux, or Android operating systems, but also the level of the operating systems.
+So, check carefully whether the software works on all your equipment and devices.
+Think of the combination of macOS on Apple computers, Microsoft Windows, Linux, or Android operating systems, but also the level of the operating systems.
 It is wise to think about which devices you want to use the software on.
-Does the software have the option to be installed on servers, desktop, laptop, phone, and tablet?
+Does the software have the option to be installed on servers, desktop computers, laptops, phones, and tablets?